General Plan Information

 Show Your ID Card

-• To make sure you receive your full benefit under the plan, you should show your ID card every time you request health care services.
-If you do not show your ID card, your provider may fail to bill us for the health care services delivered.
+• To make sure you receive your full benefit under the plan, you should show your member ID card every time you request health care services.
+If you do not show your member ID card, your provider may fail to bill us for the health care services delivered.
 Any resulting delay may mean that you will not receive benefits under the plan to which you would otherwise be entitled.

 Federally Recognized Tribes